Teen Drug Use: Helping Your Child Through Addiction

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-During adolescence, it’s vital to address a problem when the first signs present themselves.
+During adolescence, addressing substance use when the first signs present themselves can be helpful.
 The human brain continues to mature during adolescence, and regular drug use can impede or damage neural growth or cognitive function.
-Early intervention gives a child a greater shot at long-term recovery and living a life free of health complications.
+Early intervention may give a child a greater chance at long-term recovery and living a life without health complications.

 Getty/AnnaStills